 Guiding clients backcountry skiing is one of Hill’s main sources of income.
 It’s how he started making the mountains his job and still loves it.

-“The majority of my winters are spent on my professional career, my pro skier career versus the guiding, but I probably do 30 days a winter,” Hill says.
+“The majority of my winters are spent on my professional career, my pro skier career versus the guiding, but I probably do 30 days a winter,” Hill tells The Manual.
 “It’s definitely something I love doing, one; and it’s my source of income for the rest of my life really, so I like to keep honed.
 So that 30 days is a great way to keep doing it and keep making sure I’m progressing and becoming a better guide.”

-“You need to be accredited, especially to guide people so having [57Hours] do that legwork ensures that clients that are searching through 57Hours are getting qualified certified guides, which will make their experience better.”
-Hill says.
+“You need to be accredited, especially to guide people so having [57Hours] do that legwork ensures that clients that are searching through 57Hours are getting qualified certified guides, which will make their experience better,” Hill says.

 Hill’s biggest tip for making the best trip with a guide?
 Let the guide do the work.
 “At first I didn’t see the benefits of using I guide.
 Now, I can see the benefits of having the right guide and them planning it for you because that’s their area of experience.
-That makes it a worry free, amazing trip instead of muddling around for a couple days.
+That makes it a worry-free, amazing trip instead of muddling around for a couple of days.
 If you’ve got five days and you muddle around for two figuring things out, then maybe you get three good days.
 But you hire a guide, that dream of yours can be exactly like you dreamt it to be.”

 Big goals like skiing two million feet or summiting 100 mountains in a tiny car requires persistence over years and years, which Hill knows well.

-“They were very long term [goals].
+“They were very long-term [goals].
 1999 is when I dreamt of two million.
 Y2K would be neat to do two million.
 To get there I had to be able to do one million in a season, so I finally did a million in a long season.
 But the average per day wasn’t quite good enough for two million.
 So then I spent some time doing 10,000 foot days to hone my daily skills and maximums.
 So then I could get to two million feet.
 And then I ended up doing 50,000 in a week.
 And then finally all that training for 10 years worked towards the two million feet.”

-A couple years later he decided he needed another challenge and aimed for 100 kilometers (62 miles) of vertical skiing in one month.
+A couple of years later he decided he needed another challenge and aimed for 100 kilometers (62 miles) of vertical skiing in one month.

 “And then after the two million feet, that will take a few years to recover, mentally and emotionally.
 Then the March Madness, the 100k, that was just another ‘Let’s see if we still got it.’
 What could I do for one month of non-stop?“

-Obviously skis are important tools for the snow but you need the right tool for the conditions.
+Obviously, skis are important tools for the snow but you need the right tool for the conditions.

 Spending more and more time and fuel driving to trailheads and flying to ski destinations, Hill started to worry about his carbon footprint.

-“It was growing for years, when I watch myself drive my F-350 up to Rogers Pass for a day of solo touring and enjoying nature.
+“It was growing for years when I watch myself drive my F-350 up to Rogers Pass for a day of solo touring and enjoying nature.
 The hypocrisy of that action took a long time to settle in.”
 Hill says.
-Instead of driving a gas-guzzler he tried to go the other end of the eco-extreme.
+Instead of driving a gas-guzzler, he tried to go the other end of the eco-extreme.